-We assign a ba3 Profitability score to DB, taking account of our assessment that DB is likely to make continued progress towards meeting its medium-term targets, in particular by being able to sustain adequate, yet still relatively modest, profitability.
-The assigned score further reflects our anticipation of a net income/tangible asset ratio (our measure of return on assets) of around 0.25% over the next 12-18 months, as uncertainties regarding the sustainability of the IB's performance and growth ambition in the PB and CB segments in a challenging operating environment, in part offset the positive net impact expected from interest rate hikes on the latter franchises' margins.
+We assign a ba3 Profitability score to DB, taking account of DB trajectory towards meeting its medium-term targets, in particular by being able to sustain adequate, yet still relatively modest, profitability.
+The assigned score further reflects our anticipation of a net income/tangible asset ratio (our measure of return on assets) of around 0.3% over the next 12-18 months, considering the uncertainties regarding the sustainability of the IB's performance and growth ambition in the PB, CB and O&A segments in a challenging operating environment, the expected normalization of deposit costs and reduction in interest margins from 2023 peak (DB's initial expectation for NII to decline by €600 million in 2024, should be better by more than €100 million under latest projections, and then recover in 2025), as well as higher risk charges than in previous years.
+Furthermore, DB has announced that in Q2 2024 it will book a €1.3 billion provision for all claims and related cumulative interests on its 2010 Postbank acquisition, which roughly zeros its Q1 profits3.
 Sustainably improving its profitability and efficiency metrics (see Exhibit 4) according to its revised strategic plan will support overcoming a key relative weakness for DB within its peer group.